2025 Conference Program

 • Feature size, etc.

-Who should attend: PCB Designer/Design Engineer, Fabricator Engineer/Operator, Assembly Engineer/Operator
+Who should attend: PCB Designer/Design Engineer, System Designer, SI Engineer, Fabricator Engineer/Operator

 Target audience: Beginner, Intermediate, Advanced